Alfresco/docs-alfresco/content-services/6.0/install/containers/helm.md

 ### Configuration options

 By default, this tutorial installs an out-of-the-box setup, however there are many configuration options shown in the table below.
-There are also several [examples]({% link content-services/6.0/install/containers/helm-examples.md %}) covering various use cases.

 The following table lists the configurable parameters of the Content Services chart and their default values.